metabase/metabase/docs/questions/query-builder/expressions/concat.md

 ## Related functions

-This section covers functions and formulas that can be used interchangeably with the Metabase `concat` expression, with notes on how to choose the best option for your use case.
+This section covers functions and formulas that work the same way as the Metabase `concat` expression, with notes on how to choose the best option for your use case.

 - [SQL](#sql)
 - [Spreadsheets](#spreadsheets)